ahmedkhlief/APT-Hunter/README.md

 Linkedin : [Ahmed Khlief](https://www.linkedin.com/in/ahmed-khlief-499321a7)

-# Donwload APT-Hunter :
+# Download APT-Hunter :

 Download the latest stable version of APT-Hunter with compiled binaries from [Releases](https://github.com/ahmedkhlief/APT-Hunter/releases) page.

 # How to Use APT-Hunter

-APT-Hunter built using python3 so in order to use the tool you need to install the required libraries.
+APT-Hunter is built using python3 so in order to use the tool you need to install the required libraries.

 `python3 -m pip install -r requirements.txt`

-APT-Hunter is easy to use you just use the argument -h to print help to see the options needed .
+APT-Hunter is easy to use you just use the argument -h to print help to see the options needed.

 ` python3 APT-Hunter.py -h`